rasaq-ola/airbnb-clone-project/README.md

 		- Securing checkout process
 		- User authentication

+	## Color Styles

+		- Primary: #FF5A5F
+		- Secondary: #008489
+		- Background: #FFFFFF
+		- Text: 222222
+		- Secondary Text: #717171

+	## Typography

+		- Primary Font: Circular, medium (500), 16px
+		- Headings: Circular, Bold(700), 24px-32px
+		- Secondary Text: Circular, Book (400), 14px

+## Importance of Identifying Design Properties of A Mock Up Design

+Identifying the design of a mock up such as layout structure, typography, color palette, spacing, and component patterns is essintial to accurately translating a visual concept into a working application.
+It ensures the final product reflects the intended user experience, improves development efficiency by guiding CSS and component structure, supports, responsive design, and enables better collaboration between designers and developers.

 ## Primary Pages

 	## Property Listing View - Grid display of available properties with filters